Widgets in Robinhood Legend | Robinhood

 Indicators

 Technical indicators are mathematical calculations that allow you to analyze past price data and market trends.
-You can add indicators to your chart individually or stack multiple indicators together in your chart.

 If you want to apply the same set of indicators to multiple chart widgets, you can save multiple indicators as a template.
 Then, you can apply the indicator template to a new chart in just a click.